Unity iOS & Android Texture Compression Guide Overview

 With your texture selected you’ll want to select your target platform and tick the override checkbox (In older versions of Unity you could just set the compression format from the default tab to affect all platforms, however this was changed in later versions of Unity 5. – Note if you’re using an older version of Unity you need to set the Texture Type to Advanced before you are given the option to select specific compression formats rather than just automatic)

-This will set the maximum resolution allowed for this texture, e.g if your texture is 3000×3000 setting this to 2048 will set the texture resolution to 2048×2048, if the original texture size is smaller than the selection e.g 2000×2000 then setting this to 2048 will not affect the texture resolution.
+This will set the maximum resolution allowed for this texture, e.g if your texture is 3000×3000 setting this to 2048 will set the texture resolution to 2048×2048, if the original texture size is smaller than the selection e.g 2000×2000 then setting this to 2048 will not affect the texture resolution, keeping it at native file resolution.

 The texture compression format which the texture will be compressed with.
 You should try stick to a specific format across your entire project to ensure you don’t run into compatibility issues.
 On Android when a compression format isn’t natively supported it’ll switch to software decompression which is MUCH slower.
 Usually for Android you’ll want to stick with ‘ETC2’ texture compression formats, using ‘RGB Compressed ETC2 4 bits’ for opaque textures and ‘RGB + 1-bit Alpha Compressed ETC2 4 bits’ for transparent textures.
 However if the textures appear glitchy or transparency stops working then use ‘RGBA Compressed ETC2 8 bits’ which results in a slightly higher texture filesize but should fix any issues with the texture.